 15. Sandy Creek

-You can enjoy Sandy Creek as it flows through Holley Canal Park.
+You can enjoy Sandy Creek as it flows through Holley Canal Park and joins with canal runoff flowing over Holley Canal Falls.
 From there it flows under the Erie Canal on its way to Lake Ontario through Hamlin.

 16. Flint Creek